The Baptism of the Eunuch: Description

 In the middle of the foreground, a black man kneels as the foremost of seven figures staggered one behind the other, wearing an ermine cloak over a purple robe and a white waistband over it.
 His hair is black, short and curly, he seems to wear only a thin goatee and whiskers.
 He wears a gold pendant on his left ear and a gold ring on his right thumb.
 His left knee is on the ground and his right leg is bent, with his foot on the ground.
 The man faces the left foreground with his hands crossed in front of his chest, so that his head is in the center of the picture and his upper right arm follows the picture diagonal to the bottom left.

 To the left of the center of the picture stands a tall white man with a sparse fringe of hair and a long gray beard, who is dressed in a light brown robe and wears an orange waistband and a purple cloak.
 He looks down at the black man's head and makes a blessing gesture with his right hand, which must be seen in the context as a baptismal gesture.

-Another black man squats behind the baptismal candidate, who looks much younger and also has short black hair.
-He wears a grey-green robe with an elaborate green and yellow pattern on the hem and a green cape.
-His robe is fastened with a golden fibula on the right shoulder and he wears a large ring on his left ear.
-He attentively observes the baptism, and on his knees he holds his master's turban of blue and red fabric.
+A black woman squats behind the baptismal candidate, who looks much younger and also has short black hair.
+She wears a grey-green robe with an elaborate green and yellow pattern on the hem and a green cape.
+Her robe is fastened with a golden fibula on the right shoulder and she wears a large ring on her left ear.
+She attentively observes the baptism, and on her knees she holds her master's turban of blue and red fabric.